Good Earth Farm | ![]() |

 good year, your first planting will keep you in squash into September.
 If you

-direct seed a second planting of squash in your garden.
-Try to get seeds in the
+can direct seed a second planting of squash in your garden.
+Try to get seeds in

 squash/zucchini all summer and into the fall.